 Mitigation: Uncertainty quantification via Bayesian methods.
 Flag high-uncertainty predictions for experimental validation rather than trusting model blindly.

-AI may generate molecules that are theoretically optimal but synthetically intractable—requiring 30+ synthesis steps or exotic reagents.
+AI may generate molecules that are theoretically optimal but synthetically intractable.
+Some may require 30+ synthesis steps or exotic reagents.

 Mitigation: Incorporate synthetic accessibility scores (SA score, retrosynthesis planning) as constraints in optimization.
 Collaborate closely with synthetic chemists throughout process.